-In 1980, she goes to California to be with her boyfriend, and discovers Graffiti.
-After two years, she comes back to Paris and starts applying her artistic talents in different ways, including theatrical stage sets.
+In 1980, she goes to California and discovers Graffiti.
+After two years, she goes to Paris and starts applying her artistic talents in different ways, including theatrical stage sets.
 She joins the VLP (Vive la Peinture) movement, struck by the work of artists like the Frères Ripoulain, who hijack street posters and, in 1985, paints her first stencils on the walls of the city.

 The exact meaning of her alias, MISS.TIC, remains a secret, aside from it being borrowed from a Disney character.
 She admittedly has a soft spot for that funny little witch, committed to stealing Uncle Scrooge’s magic penny, yet constantly failing in her mission.
 Her poetic and humorous paintings are exactly where she wants them to be: on the walls of Paris, offered to the public, accessible by all, refusing to be locked up in museums.